maximbaz/wluma/README.md

 ## Strategies other than ambient light sensor

 By default `wluma` uses ambient light sensor device to decide the best brightness value.
-If your laptop doesn't have this sensor, or if you simply want to use other strategies to distinguish day from night, you can use environment variable `WLUMA_LIGHT_SENSOR_BASE_PATH` to point `wluma` to a different strategy.
+If your laptop doesn't have this sensor, or if you simply want to use other strategies to distinguish day from night, you can use environment variable `WLUMA_AMBIENT_LIGHT_SENSOR_BASE_PATH` to point `wluma` to a different strategy.

-See [fake-light-sensor](https://github.com/cyrinux/fake-light-sensor) project for more details of how this can be used.
+See [wluma-als-emulator](https://github.com/cyrinux/wluma-als-emulator) project for more details of how this can be used.

 ## Caveats